loophp/repository-monadic-helper/README.md

 ## Todo

-* Get rid of PSalm and PHPStan baselines as soon as this [PR][53] is released,
 * Improve documentation and code examples.
-* Follow issues raised by this package:
-  * [phpstan/phpstan#6143][54]

 ## Contributing

 Feel free to contribute by sending Github pull requests.
-I'm quite responsive :-)

 If you can't contribute to the code, you can also sponsor me on [Github][5].